-Immerse is an ambitious and immersive three-year project working with 6 primary schools in Edinburgh (based in areas of greater need and high index of social deprivation).
+Immerse was an ambitious and immersive three-year project working with 6 primary schools in Edinburgh (based in areas of greater need and high index of social deprivation).

 In Year 2 (2020/2021), the project included the following elements: